antonyxsik/NeuralNetExperiments/README.md

 # NeuralNetFromScratch

-When learning about machine learning and neural networks, it is a good exercise to write your own neural network using only numpy (no machine learning libraries like PyTorch, TensorFlow, etc.).
+When learning about machine learning and neural networks, it is a good exercise to write your own neural network using only NumPy (no machine learning libraries like PyTorch, TensorFlow, etc.).

 Files:
 - The train_and_test file is a Jupyter Notebook to actually run the network.